yo-sarawut/e-Library/Articles/Programming/web-app/flask/build-a-crud-web-app-with-flask.md

-# Python Flask for Beginners: Build a CRUD Web App with Python and Flask
+# Build a CRUD Web App with Python and Flask

 In this three-part tutorial, we'll build a CRUD (Create, Read, Update, Delete) employee management web app using Flask, a microframework for Python.